-Join Todd Perkins for an in-depth discussion in this video Understanding key-value pairs in iCloud, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Understanding key-value pairs in iCloud, part of iOS App Development: Apple iCloud API (2013).

 Perhaps the easiest way to add iCloud integration to your app is to store key value pairs.…Note that with key value pairs the max amount of total data that you're allowed…to store in iCloud is 1 MB.…If you're making a more robust app than this, then maybe you don't want to save all…of your data into the key value pairs.…We will look at ways in another chapter for how to store more data to the cloud.…But for the purposes of teaching you how to save key value pairs, we're going to…save all of our note data to iCloud.…